semaphoreci/docs/reuse-docker-images_5bceb317042863158cc7bdb5.md

 ### SEMAPHORE\_PIPELINE\_1\_ARTEFACT\_ID

-The `SEMAPHORE_PIPELINE_1_ARTEFACT_ID` environment variable will only appear if there is at least one promotions in a pipeline.
-This means that it will only appear in the first promoted pipeline.
+The `SEMAPHORE_PIPELINE_1_ARTEFACT_ID` environment variable will only appear if there is at least one promotion in a pipeline.
+This means that it will begin appearing in the first promoted pipeline.

-The numbering will continue for as long as there exist more promotions in a pipeline.
-This means that you might have `SEMAPHORE_PIPELINE_2_ARTEFACT_ID`, `SEMAPHORE_PIPELINE_3_ARTEFACT_ID`, etc., provided that you have more promotions.
+The numbering and the creation of new `ARTEFACT_ID` environment variables will continue for as long as there exist more promotions in a pipeline.
+This means that you might have `SEMAPHORE_PIPELINE_2_ARTEFACT_ID`, `SEMAPHORE_PIPELINE_3_ARTEFACT_ID`, `SEMAPHORE_PIPELINE_4_ARTEFACT_ID`, etc, depending on the number of promotions that exist.

+As the numbering begins with `0`, the `10th` pipeline will have a `SEMAPHORE_PIPELINE_9_ARTEFACT_ID` environment variable.

 ## The Rules of Artefacts